 Credibility Capital offers transparent, fully-amortized term-loans up the $350,000 that are paid in fixed monthly payments over 2- or 3-year terms.
 Rates start at 8% with no prepayment penalties or other hidden fees.
 Their short (5 min) application will not affect your personal credit score.

 A business line of credit has been a traditional source of capital to meet short-term needs for small businesses for many years.
 Both traditional lenders and online lenders offer lines of credit with terms up to a year or more.
 Lines of credit are one of the first loan types to be impacted by recessionary times and will likely take several months to recover from the economic downturn associated with the coronavirus.

-Factoring has been around for a long time and is a good way to finance cash flow initiatives.
+Factoring has been around for a long time and can be a fast and convenient way to finance initiatives to improve cash flow.
 Many manufacturers have successfully used factoring to access capital today that might otherwise be tied up with a customer invoice for 60-, 90-days, or even longer.
 Factoring is not really a loan, but is rather selling your Accounts Receivable at a discount to gain access to that capital now, rather than waiting for customers to pay their invoices.
 Factoring is also one of the options still readily available in the post COVID-19 world.

 Invoice Factoring Company: Fundbox

 Fundbox represents a new breed of factoring companies.
 Built and designed by a group of technological innovators and financial professionals, Fundbox offers business owners a convenient way to address their cash flow challenges by taking traditional factoring online.